What is the legacy of Socrates? For not leaving any writings behind, he had a tremendous impact on those who followed him1.

 2) He cleared the clutter of the Presocratics and the noise of the Sophists in order to put the search for truth back on a more firm foundation.

-Almost 2500 years later, it seems that we have come full circle.
 Modern philosophy is similar to that of the Presocratics with its naturalistic approach.
 For example, modern philosophers, by and large, view the discipline of metaphysics as a waste of time.
 They also have abandoned the pursuit of virtue as the main objective of philosophy.
 As a result, modern philosophy has become overly technical.
 The common person sees it as esoteric and irrelevant.
 I think that Socrates, as well as Plato and Aristotle, saw philosophy as something that would benefit everyone, even if not everyone understood it completely.

 Secondly, the public discourse has been taken over, not by reasoned discussions, but by modern sophists and demagogues who seek to manipulate the masses for their own selfish purposes.
 We make public policy based on pragmatism and selfish desires fueled by emotion.
 We never stop to ask the important questions that would help guide us to make important policy decisions.
 For example, what does it mean to be human?
 What is the purpose or end of man?
 In other words, why are we here?
 And most importantly, what does God require of us?